-Cost of Living Benefit Increases - 1.91%; in 2018 the rate was 2.20%
+Cost of Living Benefit Increases - 1.91%

 The long-term expected rate of return on pension plan assets was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major class of assets.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as June 30, 2019 are summarized in the following table.
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as June 30, 2020 are summarized in the following table.
 Assets for each of the defined benefit plans are commingles for investment purposes.

-PLD Plan
+PLD P lan

-Long-term

-Expected

-Target Real Rate of

-Asset Class Allocation Return
+Asset Class Target Allocation Long-term Expected Real Rate of Return

+Dublic consister C 0%

 Public equities 30.0% 6.0%

 US Government 7.5% 2.3%

 Private equity 15.0% 7.6%

 Real assets:

 Real estate 10.0% 5.2%

 Infrastructure 10.0% 5.3%

 Natural resources 5.0% 5.0%

 Traditional credit 7.5% 3.0%

-Alternative credit 5.0% 4.2%
+Alternative credit 5.0% 7.2%

 Diversifiers 10.0% 5.9%